-The Unit Price of a Unit (after the initial issue of Units in the Sub-Fund) is determined by dividing the value of the Underlying Asset held by the Sub-Fund (less any liabilities attributable to the Sub-Fund) by the number of Units issued in the Sub-Fund.
+The Unit Price of a Unit (after the initial issue of Units in the Sub-Fund) is determined by dividing the value of the Underlying Asset and any other assets held by the Sub-Fund (less any liabilities attributable to the Sub-Fund) by the number of Units issued in the Sub-Fund.
 The frequency of the unit pricing will be dependent upon the Underlying Asset and will be set out in the SPDS.

-Some aspects of the formula used to calculate the Unit Prices may involve the Trusteexercising discretion in accordance with the law.
+Some aspects of the formula used to calculate the Unit Prices may involve the Trustee exercising discretion in accordance with the law.
 The Trustee has a policy regarding its use of discretion in Unit pricing and must keep records relating to the use of its discretion.
 The Trustee must keep these documents for 7 years after they cease to be current.
 Investors may obtain copies of these documents from the Trustee at no charge.

-4.6 Distribution of Net Income
+4.6.
+Distribution of Net Income

-Depending on the type of Underlying Asset in your Sub-Fund, you might be entitled to receive regular income distributions.
-Information relating to the frequency of expected distributions will be detailed in the Supplementary Product Disclosure Statement issued for each potential Sub-Fund.
+Depending on the type of Underlying Asset in the Sub-Fund in which you invest, you might be entitled to receive regular income distributions.
+Information relating to the frequency of expected distributions will be detailed in the SPDS issued for each potential Sub-Fund.

-At the end of each period, DomaCom will calculate the Net Income for that period.
+At the end of each distribution period, DomaCom will calculate the Net Income for that period.

-Each Sub-Fund that acquires a Complete Interest in the Underlying Asset will distribute to Unit Holders 100% of the Net Income it receives (subject to Provisional Amounts, discussed below).
+Each Property Sub-Fund that acquires a Complete Interest in the Underlying Asset will distribute to Unit Holders 100% of the Net Income it receives (subject to Provisional Amounts, discussed below).

-For Sub Funds that acquired a Partial Interest in the Underlying Asset, it will distribute to Unit Holders an amount derived from the Service Fees paid by the Property Owner.
+Each Property Sub-Fund that acquires a Partial Interest in the Underlying Asset will distribute to Unit Holders an amount derived from the Service Fees paid by the Property Owner.

-These Distributions are paid periodically (if the relevant Sub-Fund has earned Net Income in a particular period) and can be either paid into your nominated bank account or paid into your Cash Account held within the Cash Pool where the funds can be withdrawn or invested into another Sub- Fund later.
+Any Distributions are paid periodically (if the relevant Sub-Fund has earned Net Income in a particular period) and can be either paid into your nominated bank account or paid to the credit of your Cash Account and held within the Cash Pool where the funds can be withdrawn or invested into another Sub-Fund later.

-Your Distributions will be calculated on a pro rata basis based on the proportion of Units you hold in the Sub-Fund.
+Distributions will be calculated on a pro rata basis based on the proportion of Units held in a Sub-Fund.
 Generally, distributions are paid monthly.
 However, this frequency may vary depending on the Underlying Asset held in a Sub-Fund.